Token exchange

 The client could also be an OAuth 2.0 client using client credentials grant to obtain the external access token.

-There is a resource in the track but the external defined OpenID Connect client is NOT allowed to call the resource directly.
+There is a resource in the environment but the external defined OpenID Connect client is NOT allowed to call the resource directly.

-First an OAuth 2.0 or OpenID Connect up-party is configured to trust the external OpenID Provider (OP) / Identity Provider (IdP) and the SP issuer is configured to match the external OpenID Connect client's audience.
+First an OAuth 2.0 or OpenID Connect authentication method is configured to trust the external OpenID Provider (OP) / Identity Provider (IdP) and the SP issuer is configured to match the external OpenID Connect client's audience.

-The flowing external trust example is a trust to another FoxIDs track.
+The flowing external trust example is a trust to another FoxIDs environment.

-Then an OAuth 2.0 down-party client is configured to accept external access tokens by the up-party trust.
-It is possible to have one or more up-party trusts.
+Then an OAuth 2.0 application registration client is configured to accept external access tokens by the authentication method trust.
+It is possible to have one or more authentication method trusts.

 The flowing client is configured with a secret as client credentials.